The Light Society - Ch 7

 “Our ancestors the spider monkey?” responded Red with another question hoping to gain a keen understanding of structural weakness.

 “Many times what you see is not there,” replied White.
-“We are unworthy of the gift of corn, the purple pomegranate, the dance of the sugar plum, the mad horse’s deadly muzzle.”
+“We are unworthy of the gift of corn, the purple pomegranate, the dance of the sugar plum, the mad horse's muzzle.”

 “I don’t want to insult the color green by placing my name next to it,” said the man in green.